-The first key point of our computation is to prove the general Hilbert series formula for the general weighted \( \PI\) variety, which enables to compute the anti-canonical divisor class of the ambient variety.
+The first key point of our computation is to prove the general Hilbert series formula for the a weighted \( \PI\) variety, which enables us to compute the anti-canonical divisor class of the ambient variety.
 Then we use an algorithmic method \cite{QJSC,BKZ} to search for candidate rigid del Pezzo surfaces by using the computer algebra system \textsc{MAGMA} ~\cite{magma}.
-We analyze these candidates by comparing the basket of orbifold points and weights to spot any pattern emerging among them which may lead to a biregular model (infinite series) of surfaces.
-Once such a model is identified, we use the strategy described in \S\ref{S-Proof} to prove the existence of wellformed and quasismooth models.
+We analyze these candidates by comparing the basket of orbifold points and weights to spot any pattern emerging among them which may lead to a biregular model (infinite series) of such surfaces.
+Once such a model is identified, we use the strategy described in section \ref{S-Proof} to prove the existence, wellformedness and quasismoothness of the given models.
 The list of biregular models is non-exhaustive due to the non existence of termination conditions on the algorithmic approach used to compute candidate del Pezzo surfaces.
 However, our list is the complete classification up to certain computational bounds described in section \ref{computer-search}.
-In the Fano index 1 case, there are also wellformed and quasismooth families of rigid odPs which are not in any model, and they are listed as sporadic cases in section \ref{Sporadic}.
+In the Fano index 1 case, there are also wellformed and quasismooth families of rigid odPs that are not part of any model, and they are listed as sporadic cases in section \ref{Sporadic}.